Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     :   Sends the message to user sessions

         Requires list of session ids, message type (INFO,WARNING,ERROR) and a message Available for Horizon 8 2006 and later.

+    `unassign_user_to_machine(self, machine_id: str, user_ids: list)`
+    :   Unassigns the specified users to the machine.

+        Requires machine_id of the machine and list of user_ids.
+        Available for Horizon 8 2006 and later.

     `update_application_pool(self, application_pool_id: str, application_pool_data: dict)`